 While the first signing of the original Chesapeake Bay Agreement was only a simple pledge, it served as a foundation for future restoration efforts.
-The 1983 Chesapeake Bay Agreement was the first document officially recognizing the need for a coordinated approach to Bay restoration and formed the Chesapeake Executive Council (Leaving MDE) and the Chesapeake Bay Program (Leaving MDE) to lead the partnership.
-This coordinated approach to Bay restoration has seen great success and expanded to included all the states in the Chesapeake’s watershed, including Delaware, New York, and West Virginia.
+The 1983 Chesapeake Bay Agreement was the first document officially recognizing the need for a coordinated approach to Bay restoration and formed the Chesapeake Executive Council (leaving MDE) and the Chesapeake Bay Program (leaving MDE) to lead the partnership.
+This coordinated approach to Bay restoration has seen great success and expanded to include all the states in the Chesapeake’s watershed, including Delaware, New York, and West Virginia.

 Since its inception in 1985, the Governor's Council on the Chesapeake Bay, also known as the Governor's Chesapeake Bay Cabinet, has guided Bay restoration in Maryland.
-The Bay Cabinet (Leaving MDE) is composed of senior staff from Maryland Department of the Environment (MDE), Maryland Department of Natural Resources (DNR), Maryland Department of Planning (MDP), and Maryland Department of Agriculture (MDA).
-These staff from Maryland's leading Bay cleanup programs work to assist the Governor in making important policy decisions on the Chesapeake by providing guidance and counsel on Bay related issues.
+The Bay Cabinet (leaving MDE) is composed of senior staff from Maryland Department of the Environment, Maryland Department of Natural Resources (leaving MDE), Maryland Department of Planning (leaving MDE), and Maryland Department of Agriculture (leaving MDE).
+These staff from Maryland's leading Bay cleanup programs work to assist the Governor in making important policy decisions on the Chesapeake by providing guidance and counsel on Bay-related issues.